genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 ### Login

-To begin annotating a gene, login to the [Apollo Demo](http://genomearchitect.org/demo/)
+To begin annotating a gene, visit the [Apollo Demo](http://genomearchitect.org/demo/).
 When prompted, use the following credentials:

 Username: demo[at]demo[dot]com             Password: demo